Nycto/Elephantstarballoon.com/content/post/ahgrid.md

 weight = 2
 +++

-I've been exploring spatial indexing lately, trying to balance performance and simplicity in scenarios where objects of varying sizes need to be indexed and queried quickly.
-While looking at some of the available algorithms, I had an idea of my own.
+I've been exploring spatial indexing lately, trying to find a balance performance and simplicity.
+While looking at the Hierarchical Spacial Grid Hash algorithm, I had a thought about how to combine its layering system with a flat spatial hash.
 I've been searching for prior art to determine if this is a "new" idea, but haven't found any yet.
-I'm sharing this approach to encourage feedback.
+I'm sharing this approach to collect feedback.

-For the purpose of this article, I'm calling this an **Adaptive Hash Grid** (AHGrid).
-It's a twist on a few other existing algorithms.
-But I think it's an interesting approach because of how simple the implementation winds up being.
+For the purpose of this article, I'm calling this the **Adaptive Hash Grid** algorithm (`AHGrid`).
+As I said, it's a twist on a spatial hash that incorporates the size of the object into the hash key generation.
+The benefit is that objects in an `AHGrid` will only ever be stored in a single cell within the grid, which simplifies the process of queries and updates.
+It's also capable of easily storing objects of varying size spread out across a basically unbound space (`low(int32)..high(int32)`).

 ## The Problem with Traditional Grids